SaulBerrenson/BrowserStealer/README.md

 - Hidden import table (hidden - shell32, functions from kernel32, bcrypt and etc.)
 - Small size
 - Full actions based on hidden winapi calls
+-
+## Rule of using
+Software publish AS IS.
+Author not answer for any illigal using software.

 ## Small proof of concept